hamuyuuki/localized_controllers/README.md

 ```

 ## How to use
-For example, You have "/localizable_resources" and `LocalizableResourcesController` for it.
+For example, You have `/localizable_resources` and route it to `LocalizableResourcesController`.

 ```rb
 Rails.application.routes.draw do